-Our students, alumni and faculty contribute greatly to the cultural and intellectual life in this region and beyond and are an important part of what has led to the university’s Tier One ranking among America’s research universities.
-Creative research requires focus and dedication, and we strive to provide art students with the tools and experiences they need to succeed.
+Our students, alumni and faculty are central to the cultural and intellectual life in this region and are an important part of what has led to the university’s Tier One ranking among America’s research universities.
+We are proud of our accomplishments thus far, but are eager to show the country and the world what many Houstonians already know: a key motor of the burgeoning creative scene in the country’s fourth largest city is found at UH, in the School of Art.

 We also know that having a taste of working in the “real world” can give students an important perspective on their own work.
 The School of Art is increasingly using the city as its classroom.
 Partnerships with museums and other arts organizations give students great professional development opportunities and support the work of the community.
 Our students are working as interns and staff at the Museum of Fine Arts, Houston, the Menil Collection, the Museum of Printing History, the Blaffer Museum, and others.
 They are also helping with major public projects, such as the award-winning redesign of Japhet Creek Park.